LoreAme-x/Passive-Price-Discovery/README.md

 2. Point-in-time constituent lists, which removes the survivorship problem.
 3. Market capitalisation as the size control.
 4. A within-company design: track the same firm as its index membership changes.

+---

+*This project was developed with the assistance of AI tools (vibe coding).
+The code was reviewed and adapted as needed.*